-- If you are a national of an EEA country* and are working in Norway, you may be entitled to child benefit and cash-for-care benefit even if you will be residing in Norway for less than 12 months.
+- If you are a national of an EEA country or a third country citizen considered to be in a family relationship with an EEA citizen* and are working in Norway, you may be entitled to child benefit and cash-for-care benefit even if you will be residing in Norway for less than 12 months.

-If you are a national of an EEA country and are working in Norway while your family are living in another EEA country:
+If you are a national of an EEA country and are working in Norway while your family is living in another EEA country:

-- If the parent who is living in his or her home country (EEA country) is a wage earner or is self-employed or receiving unemployment benefit and is entitled to child benefit and cash-for-care benefit in his or her home country, NAV will pay the difference between the Norwegian benefit and the benefit paid by the home country.
+- If the parent who is living in a EEA country is working or receiving unemployment benefit, and is entitled to child benefit and cash-for-care benefit in another EEA country, NAV will pay the difference between the Norwegian benefit and the benefit paid by the other EEA country.

 - EEA nationals who are working on board a Norwegian ship or on the Norwegian continental shelf are treated equally to foreign employees on the Norwegian mainland.
 However, this does not apply to sailors from Latvia, Poland and Romania who are working on ships registered in the “Norwegian International Ship Register”.
 The social insurance legislation of their home country applies to these people.